shwetasharma1605/hip-joint-dicom-to-stl/README.md

 A Python pipeline to convert a hip joint CT scan from DICOM format into a 3D model exported as an STL file.

-## Objective
-Load a DICOM series of an adult hip joint, process the CT scan data, generate a 3D surface model using Marching Cubes algorithm, and export it in STL format.

 ## Dependencies
 - Python 3.9+
 - pydicom